ARMmbed/mbed-client/docs/porting-guide.md

 yotta link-target
 ```

 2.Use `yotta link-target <targetname>` command to make the globally linked target available when compiling another module.

 3.Use the `yotta target <targetname>` command to select your target for the compilation.

-# Step 3: Implementing mbed-client-xxx
+## Implementing mbed-client-xxx

 Clone your `mbed-client-<your-platform-name>` module and `mbed-client` modules from GitHub.